rijalNR45/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This is a simple project where I will be building an Etch-a-Sketch.
+This is a simple project where I will be building an Etch-a-Sketch. <br>
 **The live demo will be [here.](https://rijalnr45.github.io/Etch-a-Sketch/)**